wur-bioinformatics/introduction-to-bioinformatics/week4.md

 %#% Create direct cross-links to MSA in chapter 2 when written.
 It is important to realize that AlphaFold bases itself largely on co-evolutionary information.
 Let us briefly reflect on why this is relevant for structure prediction.
-As you may have realized by now, the residue position in the protein primary sequence does not reflect its final position in 3D: residues far away in the primary sequence may end up close to each other after folding and have specific interactions.
+As you may have realized by now, the residue position in the protein primary sequence does not reflect its final position in 3D space: residues far away in the primary sequence may end up close to each other after folding and have specific interactions.
 The concept of co-evolution implies that if two interacting residues are important for the protein’s function, they are likely to co-evolve.
 In other words, if one of them changes into a different amino acid, the other will likely have to change as well to maintain the interaction to support the protein’s 3D structure.
 Such genomic signals can only be extracted when we compare many protein sequences with each other.